 During his career, Herb held leadership positions in a number of civic, charitable and Bar related organizations including the South Carolina Chamber of Commerce, the York County Regional Chamber of Commerce and the Haven Men’s Shelter and also received several professional accolades including Best Lawyers in America®† in Construction Law, South Carolina Super Lawyers®.†† and was Martindale-Hubbell, AV® Preeminent™ Peer Review Rated.

 A native of South Carolina with deep roots in Rock Hill, Christi proudly serves as the youngest founding member of the Firm.
 She is a magna cum laude graduate of the Honors College at the University of South Carolina (B.A.) and cum laude honors graduate from the University of South Carolina School of Law (J.D.)
 While in law school, Christi earned memberships to the Order of the Coif and the Wig and Robe Honor Societies for academically being within the top 5% of her graduating class.
 Immediately after law school, Christi practiced with Kennedy Covington Lobdell & Hickman in Charlotte, N.C., where she regularly advised and represented employers and businesses in complex business and commercial law matters.
-Christi continues to focus her practice in general civil litigation, and for the past 15 years has represented individuals, businesses and state agencies in a wide variety of legal matters.
+Christi continues to focus her practice in general civil litigation, and for over 15 years has represented individuals, businesses, and state agencies in a wide variety of legal matters.